IntEL4CoRo/ViB-public/content/page/fallschool/Chapter5/index.md

 ### Knowledge Base - Data preparation

-Let us investigate how to prepare the data to retreive.
+Let us investigate how to prepare the data to retrieve.

-Go to the `Knowledge Base` **create a new Knowledgebase** and adjust the configuration parameters.
+Go to the `Knowledge Base` **create a new knowledge base** and adjust the configuration parameters.
 * Change the `Embedding model` (e.g. one from jinaai)
 * Change the `Chunk method` (e.g. Knowledge Graph)
 * Change the `Auto Keywords` (e.g to 3)
 * Change the `Auto Questions` (e.g. to 1)
 * Decrease the `Chunk token number` (e.g. to 64.
-If chunks are too big, the model doen't understand it.)
+If chunks are too big, the model doesn't understand it.)
 * Save the KB
 * Go to `Files Management` and link your favorite files to the newly created knowledge base
 * Go to the knowledge base `Dataset` and hit the play-button next to a file (or parse them in bulk)